 The State Trust received the PLR (see Note 2 - Income Taxes) in April of 2019 confirming (i) it is a QSF pursuant to Code Section 468B and the Treasury Regulations promulgated thereunder, (ii) that its investment income is excludible from gross income under Code Section 115, and (iii) it may exclude from its gross income, under Treasury Regulation section 1.468-2(b)(1), the assets transferred to it from the Settling Defendants after its establishment as a QSF pursuant to the Consent Decrees.
+As a result of the PLR and the nature of the Trust's operations, the Trust does not expect to generate future taxable income or utilize any net operating losses it has generated.

-Prior to the State Trust obtaining the PLR (see Note 2 - Income Taxes), the State Trust calculated taxable income in 2018 and 2017 in the same manner as a C corporation at a rate of 37% using trust income tax rates on its modified gross income for the 2018 tax year, pursuant to Code Section 468B and the Treasury Regulations promulgated thereunder.
+Prior to the State Trust obtaining the PLR (see Note 2 - Income Taxes), the State Trust calculated taxable income in 2018 and 2017 in the same manner as a C corporation at a rate of 37% using trust income tax rates on its modified gross income for the 2018 and 2017 tax years, pursuant to Code Section 468B and the Treasury Regulations promulgated thereunder.
 Modified gross income includes gross income pursuant to IRC Section 61, less administrative expenses, and certain losses from the sale, exchange or worthlessness of property, and net operating losses.
-As a result of the PLR, the State Trust filed for a refund of prior federal income tax payments, and accordingly, the State Trust has recorded a tax refund receivable in the amount of \$19.911 million.
+As a result of the PLR, the State Trust filed for a refund of prior federal income tax payments, and accordingly, the State Trust recognized a tax refund receivable in the amount of \$19.911 million in 2019.
+The State Trust received the refund and interest on those funds of \$394 thousand in 2020.

-The tax provision for the year ended December 31, 2019 consisted of a current tax recovery of \$16.500 million as a result of recognizing a federal income tax refund subsequent to the receipt of the PLR.
-The tax provision for the year ended December 31, 2018 consisted of current tax expense of \$15.236 million and deferred tax recovery of \$1.994 million.
+The tax provision for the year ended December 31, 2020 consists of a current tax recovery of \$374 related to additional interest on the income tax refund received.
+The tax provision for the year ended December 31, 2019 consisted of a current tax recovery of \$16.5 million as a result of recognizing a federal income tax refund subsequent to the receipt of the PLR.